bruno-sardine/mac/README.md

-## Further correct YouTube captions
+## Further correct YouTube captions (captfix.sh)
 Some old made-for-TV movies have no subtitles or bad subtitles from opensubtitles.org.
  My workflow is to upload the movie to youtube, set to private, wait for the captions to be generated (about a day), and download the captions.
  The problem is youtube generates karaoke-style captions which makes viewing these subtitles a horrible experience.

  First: Use this tool to fix the karaoke-style captions: https://gist.github.com/nimatrueway/4589700f49c691e5413c5b2df4d02f4f
  Second: Use my script (captfix.sh) to fix MOST of the remaining issues (lowercase "i" and capitalize the start of a sentence)

 ## Stop Western Digital External Hard Drives from Sleeping
 I run a Plex server on an old 2012 Mac Mini.
 Attached to it are 2 USB3 Western Digital WD100EZAZ-11TDBA0 hard drives setup as RAID 1.
 These drives sleep after just a few minutes.
 The result - when selecting an item from Plex, it takes 10 seconds for hard drive 1 to wake, and 10 seconds for hard drive 2 to wake.
 Waiting 20 seconds after hitting "play" is embarassing.
 This script will keep the hard drives awake from 7am to 11pm by touching a file every minute.
 Activate the script using `cron` to start it every morning.
 Does this damage the drives?
 I have no idea.
 It's been running from over a year.
 Here's the `cron` command: